PixelCaldera/Hedge-born/items_and_inventory.md

 ## Usage
 Usage represents how much of an item is left.
 Most items have 3 Usage dots.
 Players will mark a Usage when the item is degraded in some way, such as these situations:
-- Rations: mark usage when consumed
+- Rations: mark Usage when consumed
-- Light Sources: mark usage after 6 turns
+- Light Sources: mark Usage after 6 turns
-- Weapon: mark usage when a 1 is rolled for damage
+- Weapon: mark Usage when a 1 is rolled for damage
-- Armor: mark usage when hit by a foes crit
+- Armor: mark Usage when hit by a foes crit
-- Tools: mark usage when failing a save involving use of that tool Once all Usage dots are marked, the item is depleted or destroyed.
+- Tools: mark Usage when failing a save involving use of that tool Once all Usage dots are marked, the item is depleted or destroyed.

 If an item can be retrieved after use such as arrows or a trap, test luck to see if the item suffered damage, and mark Usage on a failure.